panoptesDev/panoptis-program-library/docs/src/stake-pool.md

 This isn't great!
 The last stake account, `E5KBATUd21Dnjnh5sGFw5ngp9kdVXCcAAYMRe2WsVXie` has too much allocated.
-For their strategy, the staker wants the `15.849959206` SAFE to be distributed evenly, meaning around `5.283319735` in each account.
+For their strategy, the staker wants the `15.849959206` PANO to be distributed evenly, meaning around `5.283319735` in each account.
 They need to move `4.281036854` to `FhFft7ArhZZkh6q4ir1JZMYFgXdH6wkT5M5nmDDb1Q13` and `1.872447062` to `FYQB64aEzSmECvnG8RVvdAXBxRnzrLvcA3R22aGH2hUN`.